FINDING A SERIES OR AN AUTHOR:

 BOOK 1: Alchemystic

-When Lexi is attacked and rescued again a few days later, she sees her rescuer: a seven-foot tall man who is made of stone.
+A few days later, when Lexi is once again attacked and saved, she finally gets a good look at her rescuer: a seven-foot tall man who is made of stone.
 Stanis explains that he is a gargoyle whose sole purpose is to protect her family.
 Over the next few days, Lexi and Stanis hold several conversations during which she learns that Stanis was created by her great-great-grandfather and that Alexander was a magical Spellmason.
 When Alexander fled from enemies in Europe and came to America, he put a spell of protection on his family that was meant to last for generations.
 Unfortunately, the spell is weakening, and that has allowed the family's enemies to find them.
 The weakening of the spell is the catalyst for Stanis' awakening.

 Soon, Lexi is immersed in a study of books and papers in her ancestor's magical library as she tries to figure out a way to locate four soul stones that she hopes will give Stanis more power so that she can somehow restore strength to the protection spell.
 As Lexi and her buddies search for the stones, they get into more and more dangerous trouble and eventually run into the villains of the story, who want two things: Alexander's spell book and the death of all remaining members of the Belarus family.